ARAD

 Ignác Török 1795-1849

-Ignác Török was a small land holder who was descended from a Hungarian noble family.
-He began his high school studies in Gödöllő (Classes I and II) and then continued at the Royal Catholic University of Applied Sciences (today: Budapest University Catholic High School) (Grades III and IV).
-Finally, from 1809 to 1811 he was a pupil of the Gyöngyös Grammar School (Classes V and VI).
-He graduated from the Academy of Engineering in Vienna and joined the Imperial Army as a lieutenant (1816).
-In 1839 he came to the Noble Bodyguard where he taught theories of fortification.
-He has taught, among others Arturo Görgey and György Klapka.
-Prior to the Revolution, he first served in Lemberg and then with the rank of lieutenant colonel in Zagreb.
-In October 1848 he served at Komárom Castle, where the entire fort of the castle joined the Hungarians.
-During the winter of 1848-1849 he organized the fortification of the fortress of the Komárom castle.
-Following the successes at Windisch-Grätz the commander of Komárom, Majthényi was preparing surrender but was forced by the officers of the castle to resign and the command was given to the oldest officer, Ignác Török.
-The decision was confirmed by the government and was named General on 28 January.
-In April 1849, his post was replaced by János Lenkey.
-At the instruction of the government he was assigned in June to the liberated Buda to lead the destruction of the Hentzi-built Buda fortifications to prevent its recapture and then to Szeged to raise the ramparts on the right bank of the Tisza.
-Ignác Török in front of the Arbitration Court confirmed his deed in Hungarian – “My conscience absolves me”.
-The Tribunal sentenced him to death by rope, and was the sixth General to be executed (second by rope).
-Download below is from a book written by Vidos Géza.
+nemescsói Ignác Török was a small land holder descended from a Hungarian noble family.
+He began his high school studies in Gödöllő (Years I and II) continued at the Royal Catholic University of Applied Sciences (now Budapest University Catholic High School) (Years III and IV).
+Finally, from 1809 to 1811 he attended the Gyöngyös Grammar School (Years V and VI).
+After graduating from the Academy of Engineering in Vienna, he joined the Imperial Army as a lieutenant (1816).
+In 1839 he entered the Noble Bodyguard, where he taught fortification theory.
+Among his students were Arturo Görgey and György Klapka.
+Before the Revolution, he served in Lemberg, then later ,as a lieutenant colonel, in Zagreb.
+In October 1848, he was stationed at Komárom Castle, where the entire fort joined the Hungarian forces.
+During the winter of 1848-1849, he oversaw the fortification of Komárom castle, bolstering its defences.
+Following the defeats against Windisch-Grätz, the commander of Komárom, Majthényi, prepared to surrender.
+However, the officers of the castle forced him to resign, and command was given to the oldest officer, Ignác Török -a decision confirmed by the government, which named him general on 28 January.
+In April 1849, his post was replaced by János Lenkey and later tasked with dismantling fortifications in Buda to prevent recapture .
+He then travelled to Szeged, overseeing the construction of ramparts along the Tisza’s right bank.

 Ernö Kiss (Kishian in Armenian) 1799-1849